 Remember that idea of the paperless office?
 It hasn’t happened and probably won’t.
 Paper is just too useful for us to have less of it, it seems.

-Peter runs a commercial cleaning business and picks up 50 to 70 bags of paper a day, which he drops off to the transfer station.
-He wants to know if there’s a way that offices could break down paper to be reused or disposed of.
+Peter runs a commercial cleaning business and picks up 50 to 70 bags of paper a day, which he drops off at the transfer station.
+He wants to know if there’s a way that offices could break down the paper to be reused or disposed of.

-I got in touch with Waikato University’s Dr Eva Collins, who co-wrote a recent report into the sustainability practices of New Zealand businesses.
+I got in touch with Waikato University’s Dr. Eva Collins, who co-wrote a recent report on the sustainability practices of New Zealand businesses.